pjakiela/stata/summ-stats-table.md

 matrix mystats = matrix(mystats)'
 ```
 to our do file.
 Use the `mat list` command again to see that our matrix is now set up correctly.

+We can also use the commands `matrix rownames` and `matrix colnames` to change the names associated
+with the rows and columns of our matrix.